 What is an unsafe website?

 Typically, an unsafe website is one that contains malware.
-Visiting an unsafe website could mean that a hacker can steal your personal information.
+Visiting an unsafe and dangerous website could mean that a hacker can steal your personal information.
 This may not always be the case and your website may simply be harmful to its web users in some way or form.

 Usually, a deceptive website warning comes with other concerns as well.
 We’ve seen with many of our customers that a Google Chrome browser warning can also lead to your web host suspending your hosting account and Google Ads suspending your Ad Account.